 SingFest! is an annual one-day festival comprised of rehearsals, workshops, a director’s reading session, and a concert performance alongside Georgia State’s University Singers.
-Students from various high schools in the Atlanta region come together as one choir in downtown Atlanta to make great music in the Southeast’s richest cultural center and perform in the historic Rialto Center for the Arts in this intensive honor choir.
+Students from various high schools in the Atlanta region come together as one choir in downtown Atlanta to make great music in the Southeast’s richest cultural center and perform in Georgia State University’s premiere Kopleff Recital Hall in this intensive honor choir.

-This year, SingFest! will host a virtual festival featuring rehearsals, workshop sessions, a composer Q&A with guest composer Andrea Ramsey, and performances by Georgia State University students.
-Any high school choral teacher or individual high school student in or outside of Georgia is welcome to register.
+This year, SingFest! will host a limited festival featuring rehearsals, a director’s reading session, performances by Georgia State University Opera students & University Singers, culminating in a final concert performance.
+Any high school is welcome to register.

 Jennifer Sengin is the Associate Director of Choral Activities at Georgia State University where she directs the Women’s Chorus, Choral Union, and teaches conducting, graduate choral literature, undergraduate choral methods, and supervises student teachers.
 Under her direction, the Women’s Chorus recently performed at the Georgia Music Educators Association Conference in January 2020.
 She currently serves as the R&R Chair for Youth and Student Activities on the GA-ACDA Board and as Faculty/Administrator of the Choral Music Experience for Choral Teacher Education course at Michigan State University.
 In addition, Dr. Sengin sings in the professional women’s choir, mirabai, under the direction of Dr. Sandra Snow.